 So it was with the recent resumption of direct flight by Jetstar that sealed my decision to explore this island that many likened as “Japan’s Hawaii”.
 And to better uncover the beautiful island, we decided that self-drive is the way to go.
-This travelogue is structured like a trip planner with the telephone number of highlighted places as it needed to be keyed in the GPS system of the rental car.
+This travelogue is structured like a trip planner with the telephone number of highlighted places as its needed to be keyed in the rental car GPS system.
 The travel route is easy for self-drive and the itineraries are suitable for families or couples alike.

 A Brief Insight of Okinawa

 Okinawa is the southernmost island in Japan, consisting of the main Okinawa Island, Miyako Islands, and Yaeyama Islands.
 It is closer to Taiwan than it is to the Japan mainland.
 Also known as “Ryukyu,” Okinawa has a distinctive dialect, architecture and food due to its close relations with China and Southeast Asian countries since ancient times.
 Local dishes representatives of Okinawa, such as Goya chanpuru, Rafute (Shoyu pork) and Umibudo (Sea Grapes) are a must-try when visiting the island.

 After World War II, Okinawa had been governed by the U.S. until the 1970s and it is for this reason that American culture has been deeply rooted here.
 Through multicultural influences, today’s Okinawa exhibits a natural and unique appeal that differentiates it from mainland Japan.
 Touring in Okinawa includes sightseeing and shopping at numerous popular spots, particularly in the capital of Naha.
 These destinations include Shuri Castle, Naminoue Shrine and the bustling Kokusai Street called “Miracle Mile.” (excerpts from Odigo)

 Road Trip Route in Okinawa